 Rev. Jesse L. Jackson, Sr., is Founder and President of Rainbow PUSH Coalition.
 A noted champion of human rights, he was a Democratic presidential candidate in 1984 and 1988, and served as shadow U.S. Senator for the District of Columbia from 1991 to 1997.
 He lives in Chicago.

-Grace Ji-Sun Kim, who was born in Seoul, Korea is associate professor of theology at Earlham School of Religion.
+Grace Ji-Sun Kim, who was born in Seoul, Korea is Professor of Theology at Earlham School of Religion.
 She has written or co-authored nineteen books, including Intersectional Theology: An Introductory Guide and Healing Our Broken Humanity.